The Conscious Classroom

 Middle School Mindfulness, Made Practical

 Send us a text In this episode, Amy Edelstein shares a practical, developmentally appropriate guidance on teaching mindfulness to middle schoolers.
 She describes how to adjust practices to this age group, with a focus on structure, repetition, and emotional intelligence.
 Paying attention to their emerging selfhood, a teacher can guide that emergence while recognizing that students are still very group oriented.
 Short, tactile practices, playful competition, and thoughtful repeated transitions help students build mindfulness habits that will last.
 Tips and Guidelines in this session: • modeling calm, order, and consistent routines • keeping practices short and repeating for depth • focusing on emotional intelligence over abstract discussions around the thought process • focusing on emotional intelligence through role play And other activities will help you design a session and a set of classroom activities that will build your students' self knowledge, resilience, and happiness.
 Support the show If you enjoyed this episode please leave a review!
 Your review supports our podcast to reach more educators and share the importance of creating more conscious classrooms.
-The Conscious Classroom was honored by Feedspot in their Top 100 Classroom Podcasts.
 We are committed to sharing insights that transform outlooks and inspire with what's possible.
-Subscribe so you don't miss a single episode!
+Subscribe so you don't miss a single episode and Review so your friends can listen too.
 Visit Inner Strength Education for more on the great work of the Conscious Classroom.
-Want to train to teach mindfulness, compassion, and systems thinking to students?
-Courses are available at The Conscious Classroom.
-Get your copy of the award-winning, bestseller The Conscious Classroom: The Inner Strength System for Transforming the Teenage Mind.
+Bringing mindfulness, compassion, and systems thinking to empower young minds.
+Get your copy of the award-winning, #1 bestseller The Conscious Classroom: The Inner Strength System for Transforming the Teenage Mind.

 24 min